FABallemand/ROB313/practical_work/README.md

 # Practical Work: Fire Detection

-# Self-supervised Learning - SimCLR
+# Unsupervised and Self-supervised Learning

 ## Instructions
 Instructions for the practical work are detailed in `instructions.md`.